kduma-OSS/LV-permissions/README.md

 Add following line in your base controller (`app/Http/Controllers/Controller.php`):

     use \KDuma\Permissions\ProtectTrait;

+Run the following command to copy migrations:

+    php artisan vendor:publish --provider="KDuma\Permissions\PermissionsServiceProvider" --tag="migrations"

-Import migrations from migrations folder.
-First 4 are necessary, last two are examples you can use or make new based on.
+In `SampleMigrations` folder are examples you can use or make new based on.

-- In `0000_00_00_000005_create_and_assign_roles_and_permissions.php` migration file are sample Roles and Permissions
+- In `2015_01_01_000005_create_and_assign_roles_and_permissions.php` migration file are sample Roles and Permissions
-- In `0000_00_00_000006_create_administrator_account.php` migration file is created administrator account
+- In `2015_01_01_000006_create_administrator_account.php` migration file is created administrator account

 # Usage
 ## Protecting controllers